Kirbitz/DataStuctures/README.md

 # DataStuctures
-Code from my Data Structures Course
+A list of all my projects from Data Stuctures